anavarro9731/soap/src/dev-guide.md

 step of the health check. simply assign them using the self-explanatory portal features to give users access.

-For messages which should not require any auth you can add the "NoAuth" attribute to those messages and they will be allowed regardless of Auth0 state.
+For messages which should not require any auth you can add the AuthorisationNotRequired attribute to those messages and they will be allowed regardless of Auth0 state.

 #### Frontend Aspects